 Scomberesocidae

 Sauries – Elongate and slender with long, pointed jaws.
-Dorsal and anal fins are near the tail and are followed by 5-6 finlets.
-Caudal fin is deeply forked and symmetrical.
-The body is covered in small scales (Kells and Carpenter 2011).
+Dorsal and anal fins near the tail, followed by 5-6 finlets.
+Caudal fin deeply forked and symmetrical.
+Body covered in small scales (Kells and Carpenter 2011).

 Scomberesox saurus – Atlantic Saury